Jeong Eun Park: Mixed martial arts career

 Park faced Yoon Ha Hong at Road FC 61 on July 23, 2022.
 Hong failed to make the atomweight limit at the official weigh-ins, as she weighed-in 1.6 lbs over the agreed upon limit.
 Park won the fight by a first-round technical knockout.

 Park faced the one-time Jewels Atomweight title challenger Moeri Suda at Deep Jewels 41 on May 28, 2023.
 She won the fight by a first-round technical knockout.
 Park was ranked as the sixth-best atomweight in the world by Fight Matrix following this victory.

 Park was expected to face HIME at Deep Jewels 44 on March 24, 2024.
 She was forced to withdraw from the bout on March 18, due to an injury sustained in training.

 On December 23, 2023, the reigning ROAD FC Women's Atomweight champion Yu Ri Shim vacated the belt, citing "personal reasons".
 The promotion promoted Park to interim status on that same day.
 Park was expected to face Yu Jin Shin for the ROAD FC Women's Atomweight Championship at Road FC 70 on October 27, 2024.
 Shin suffered a ruptured finger ligament on October 15 and was forced to withdraw from the contest.
 She was replaced by the debuting Ako, who stepped in on two week's notice.
 Park needed just 55 seconds to stop her opponent with a series of punches.

 Park was once expected to face the undefeated Yu Jin Shin for the ROAD FC Women's Atomweight Championship at Road FC 71 on December 29, 2024.
 She was forced to withdraw from the contest due to an orbital fracture she suffered during training.
+Park's hiatus was prolonged by a back disk injury.

+Park returned from a two-year hiatus to face Seo Young Park for the vacant Road FC Women's Atomweight Championship at Road FC 77 on May 30, 2026.
+She won the fight by unanimous decision.